 Illegal wildlife trade can be defined as the sale or exchange of endangered wild plants and, more prominently, animals.
 It also includes products that are derived as a result of it.
 The rarity inherent in these at-risk species feeds into their value and appeal in the market.
 Mammals are the most trafficked wildlife.

 Run by a sophisticated criminal network across the globe, the trade offers plenty of benefits to those that engage in them.
 These range from satisfying the appeal for rare luxury goods to its traditional use in medicine.
 Understanding the factors that make the illegal trade of endangered species a lucrative pursuit will offer better insight.

 Having access to and owning something that is rare speaks a lot about one’s status in many cultures.
 For instance, rhinos are continuously poached for their horns, a power symbol among the wealthy classes of Vietnam and China.
 Some parts of tigers, like their skin and bones, are also significantly sought after for similar reasons.
-Live captive bred tigers were reported to have been illegally traded among the EU, UK, China, Thailand and Vietnam.
+WWF has reporte live captive bred tigers have been illegally traded among the EU, UK, China, Thailand and Vietnam.
 So long as there is demand for rare items such as these, illegal animal trafficking will continue.

 Because rare species drive a high profit margin, the attractive prices paid in the transaction increase the demand for wildlife.
 Pegged to the undying luxurious and status appeal that endangered wildlife carries, profit-driven traders will continue to find ways to gain access to these species and traffic them for lucrative means.